Runners

 Run History

 Click any runner to open the detail panel.
-The Recent Runs section shows:
+The Recent Runs section shows:- Status and duration of each run

 - Token usage and estimated cost